hidefromkgb/DPengine/readme.md

 ## Release notes

-Major refactoring effort is currently underway, along with adding features previously ignored, like sprite effects and categories.
-The first draft of GUI from the master branch is discarded, however bringing up some very important points that will be considered in a new iteration of GUI architecture.
+Major refactoring effort is currently underway, along with adding features previously ignored, like sprite effects and categories, along with the new GUI architecture.

-MacOS X branch is on hiatus till there is access to a machine powerful enough to run a Mac VM faster than 5 FPS on idle.
-Sad but true.
+Mac OS X branch is in the final stage of GUI addition.
+Stay tuned.

 ## License